benrowe/unraid-scripts/readme.md

 ## Notes

-- commands begging with `cli:` are reserved for the cli system, do not build commands that start with this prefix.
+- commands beginning with `cli:` are reserved for the cli system, do not build commands that start with this prefix.